92 roofing marketing ideas to boost your business

 You could be the most innovative roofing contractor with the best price, but without marketing, no one will know you exist.
 Marketing introduces your business to the world.
 It connects you with potential customers and shows homeowners how your services can help them.
 Roofing marketing builds your brand and boosts sales.
-In fact, 38.4% of companies say that marketing impacts revenue growth.1
+In fact, it’s proven that marketing impacts revenue growth.1

 When looking at the overall marketing umbrella, there are two basic types of roofing marketing strategies that your company can implement: traditional and digital marketing.
-Traditional marketing includes things like referral programs, door knocking, direct mail and other advertisements, as well as events.
-Digital marketing is as the name suggests.
-It’s everything digital: your website, social media, online reviews, and more.
+Traditional marketing includes referral programs, door knocking, direct mail and other advertisements, as well as events.
+Digital marketing is everything online: your website, social media, business listings, reviews, and more.

 One form of marketing is not better than the other.
-Rather, contractors need to take a holistic approach to their roofing marketing strategy.
+Contractors should aim for a combination of both strategies to improve their overall reach.

 When you think of the most basic marketing techniques, does customer service come to mind?
-If not, it should.
 How you treat your customers sets the stage for how your brand will be perceived and how likely customers are to recommend your services.

-Customer referrals are the ultimate prospect.
-They’re familiar with your work and have spoken to someone who has actually used your services.
+Customer referrals are the best way to get qualified leads.
+These leads are familiar with your work and have spoken to someone who has actually used your services.

 One way to drive customer referrals is to offer an incentive.
 This could be something like a free gutter cleaning, $250 off their next service with you, or something simple like a gift card.
 The value of the reward should be determined by the value of these leads.

-Tools like AccuLynx can help you start a referral program.
-You can use the system to send automated texts or emails at specific project milestones that prompt customers to recommend your service.
+When you have a referral program in place, you can send automated texts or emails at specific project milestones that prompt customers to recommend your service.

 Vendor referrals vary from customer referrals in the sense that the relationship is more quid-pro-quo.
 You’ll both be passing referrals back and forth.
 To create a vendor referral program, start by identifying a few potential businesses that could be a good source of leads.
 This can include organizations like your local chamber of commerce or insurance agency.

-For example, when contacting an insurance agency, you can mention that you’ll pass along homeowners who may be needing insurance, or are looking for a better price on their policy.
-In return, the insurance agency would send you referrals of customers in need of exterior repairs.
+For example, when contacting an insurance agency, you can mention that you’ll pass along homeowners who are using a competitor or are looking for a better price on their policy.
+In return, they would send you referrals of potential customers in need of your services.

 If you don’t have the time to create a referral program, or are intimidated by the task, you can try listing your company on referral websites.
 A quick Google search will turn up a number of sites related to home repairs, roofing projects, or more general queries.